tvrfan/EEC-IV-disassembler/Development/Dev_Readme.txt

 3. Data structures not being found.
-Where an address is referenced directly, then this is always found.  (same for an RBASE+offset)
+Where an address is referenced directly, then this is always found.
+Same for an [RBASE+offset].
    Where a 'set' of structures are referenced by [Register+base_addr], SAD will typically only see the first one at base-addr.
 This is because there is no easy way to know the possible value ranges of the register.
    Loops which access lists of items are similar, only the first few will be identified.
 Vector (pointer) lists do work as they are verified in a different way.
+Some are missed entirely, an example being where a register is assigned an address which is pushed onto the stack and used later.

 4. Conditional jumps psuedo code - there is still some debate about the best way to represent some jumps in sensible way - JC/JNC, JV/JNV.
 These are likely to change.